Apply for a Travel Award

 - The Conference or Workshop you wish to attend including where and when it is held.
 If it is not immediately obvious that the conference is relevant to Artificial Intelligence or Cognitive Science we would appreciate some details of the conference.
 Any conference or workshop listed in one of our Weekly Bulletin is almost certainly relevant.

-- Whether giving a paper and if so, some more info such as a title and abstract.
+- Whether presenting a paper and if so, some more info such as a title and abstract.
 Make sure we have enough information to confirm that the paper is relevant to Artificial Intelligence or Cognitive Science, in particular if the conference you are attending is a more general Computer Science conference.

 - How much you'd need in total and how much you'd like from AISB.